cemu-project/Cemu/BUILD.md

 While we use and test Cemu using clang, using GCC might work better with your distro (they should be fairly similar performance/issues wise and should only be considered if compilation is the issue).
 You can use it by replacing the step 3 with the following:
 `cmake -S . -B build -DCMAKE_BUILD_TYPE=release -DCMAKE_C_COMPILER=/usr/bin/gcc -DCMAKE_CXX_COMPILER=/usr/bin/g++ -G Ninja`

+#### Regarding Arch Linux
+Building Cemu using vcpkg packages on Arch Linux will cause the emulator to raise a segmentation fault at launch.
+To fix this, add `-DENABLE_VCPKG=OFF` to the cmake command.

 #### Troubleshooting steps
  - If step 3 gives you an error about not being able to find ninja, try appending `-DCMAKE_MAKE_PROGRAM=/usr/bin/ninja` to the command and running it again.